ThePieBaker90/On-The-Rim/Cybernetics/Body Parts/Upper-Body/Upper-Body.md

 * We then take 740% and divide it by 6 to find the average, which gives us an overall upper-body efficiency of 123.33% which affects [[Upper-Body Strength and Dexterity]].
 * This only affects Upper-Body Strength and Dexterity, if an upper-body part affects a different skill, that skill's efficiency bonus is calculated like a normal cybernetic's efficiency bonus.

+Occasionally a character may lose a finger or two, each finger is counted as 1/5 of their corresponding hand's efficiency.
+Cybernetic fingers may not be separately installed outside of special circumstances.